 Sizzlean was supposedly 50% leaner than pork belly bacon, in fact, although it actually contained 37% fat.
 And let’s be honest, if it didn’t, it wouldn’t have tasted as good.

 I remember quite liking it as a kid.
 And, as I peruse the message boards and comments about it from those who remember it, I realize I am not alone.
-Many others share their disgust at the product.
+Many others, on the other hand, share their disgust at the product.

 Shawn, at Branded in the ’80s, shares my fond remembrance.
 He also has a much better memory of the taste and texture than I do, describing it as having a texture more like jerky (sounds about right, and who doesn’t love jerky) and reminding me of the little bubbles of fat that would form in the strips.